ThomasVBP/ITV_UFOP-Control-Lab/README.md

 python conversion.py

-During the execution of the conversion.py script, you will need to provide the name of the dataset file, the name of the .txt file to store the algorithm information, and the machine learning output variable.
+During the execution of the conversion.py script, you will need to provide the name of the dataset file, the name of the .txt file to store the converted algorithm, and the machine learning output variable.

 *#Deactivating the Virtual Environment*